 A constructive trust arises where there is an agreement between two or more parties.
 To create this type of trust, either an express agreement must be made or an individual can demonstrate common intention.

 The Trusts of Land and Appointment of Trustees Act 1996 ( TOLATA) provides the protection to an individual who has a trust.
 This statute provides the Courts with the discretion to determine the size of the relevant shares and whether a property should be sold in order to split the asset.
 It is common to bring a claim under TOLATA even where an individual is not a registered owner of the land.

 Please call us today to arrange an initial fixed fee consultation, our family team will be more than happy to help.
-We have offices based in North Harrow and the City of London which have nearby parking and good transport links.
+Our office is based in North Harrow which has nearby parking and good transport links.
 If you are calling from overseas or are unable to attend our office, we are able to conduct a video consultation via either Zoom or Microsoft Teams.